Common signs of gum disease

 Don’t ignore gum disease another day

 If you suspect you have gum disease, or if you’ve been putting off your dental check-ups for too long, please reach out to our warm and caring professionals at Sunrise Dental.
 We have two offices to serve you in Spokane and Spokane Valley, Washington.
-Contact us today by phone or by clicking the “request appointment” button.
+Contact us today to book your appointment.